cloudify-cosmo/cloudify-hubot/README.md

 For building the container - docker
-For running the bot in AWS - vagrant and vagrant aws plugin For running the bot locally -  vagrant and virtualbox
+For running the bot in AWS - vagrant and vagrant aws plugin For running the bot in virtualbox -  vagrant and... guess!

 ## Building the container

 To build the container, you must have docker installed.

+NOTE: Don't forget to push your changes to Github before building since the build process clones this repo.

 From the Vagrant folder run: